-Site Hectad Gridref Date Recorder
+Site Hectad Gridref Latest Date Recorder

 Martnaham Loch & NS41 NS4017 2004 Darwell, A. & Fisher, J.

 Woods SSSI

 Burnfoot Reservoir, NS44 NS44M 1996 Day, J., Duncan, W. & Willby, N.

 Fenwick J.

+The Martnaham Loch station could not be refound during a visit in 2016.
+However in 1996 the Martnaham Loch station had been found a little further west, just inside hectad NS31 and additionally the water was very high during the 2016 visit.
+So the species may well still be present at this location.
 In 1996 the Martnaham Loch station was found a little further west, just inside hectad NS31.
 Earlier records for the species, now thought to be lost, also exist for hectads NS25, NS32 & NS42.